nathanscottdaniels/nant/README.md

 https://github.com/nant/nant

 #### How do I pronounce it?
 The 'p' is silent as in 'pneumatic'.
-Or you can call it 'pea-nant'.
+Or you can just call it 'pea-nant'.

 # Additions to NAnt